microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraInvitation.md

 To reset the redemption status for a guest user, the User.ReadWrite.All permission is the minimum required.

-For delegated scenarios, the signed-in user must have at least one of the following roles: Guest Inviter, Directory Writers, or User Administrator.
-Additionally, to reset the redemption status, the signed-in user must have the Helpdesk Administrator or User Administrator role.
+For delegated scenarios, the signed-in user must have at least one of the following roles:

+- Guest Inviter
+- Directory Writers
+- User Administrator

+Additionally, to reset the redemption status, the signed-in user must have the:

+- Helpdesk Administrator
+- User Administrator role

 ## Examples